 This award recognizes a Florida State University law school graduate who is distinguished professionally and who has rendered outstanding service to the community as well as to our College of Law.
 Factors considered in selecting the winner include: professional distinction; good citizenship; and significant contributions benefiting the community, state and nation.

-Jeffrey A. Stoops is the president and CEO of SBA Communications Corporation—one of the world’s largest cell phone tower companies and an S&P 500 Company—a role he has held for the past decade.
+Jeffrey A. Stoops is the president and CEO of SBA Communications Corporation—one of the world’s largest cell phone tower companies and an S&P 500 Company—a role he has held for almost two decades.
 Prior to his current role, Stoops was with Gunster for 13 years and rose to corporate partner.
 He advocates philanthropy, both in and out of the office.
 SBA aims to increase the amount of money it gives back yearly, and Stoops encourages employees to be involved in their communities.
-Outside of the office, he sits on several local boards including the Kravis Center for the Performing Arts, the Honda Classic Golf Tournament and the FSU College of Business Advisory.
-He and his family formed the Stoops Family Foundation for health-related and educational goals.
+Outside of the office, he sits on several local boards including the Kravis Center for the Performing Arts, the Honda Classic Golf Tournament, Community Foundation of Palm Beach and Martin Counties, and the Seminole Boosters.
+He and his family formed the Stoops Family Foundation to support social, health-related and educational causes.
 Stoops and his wife, Aggie, generously support the FSU School of Social Work and are Platinum Chief members of Seminole Boosters.
-They are investors in the athletic department’s Unconquered Campaign and were the first donors to support FSU’s Renaissance Campaign in support of the football program.
+They are investors in the athletic department’s Unconquered Campaign and were among the first donors to support FSU’s Renaissance Campaign in support of the football program.
 Because of their generous contributions, the office of the head football coach has been named The Aggie and Jeff Stoops Office of the Head Football Coach.
 Stoops is a former member of the College of Law’s Board of Visitors and a major donor to the law school.
 He established the Jeffrey A. Stoops Professorship, which is awarded to a professor specializing in the areas of corporate, business or securities law.
-He and Aggie also fund as many as four Stoops Family Scholars annually, who each receive $15,000 towards their legal education.
+The Stoops Family Foundation funds at least four Stoops Family Scholars annually here at the law school, who each receive $15,000 towards their legal education.

 Alumni Association Service Award